 Products with a low, e.g. < 100 CFU or very low, e.g. < 10 CFU bioburden.

-A correction factor is determined from both methods described, which, multiplied by the number of microorganisms from the routine bioburden determinations, gives the estimated values of the actual microbial load.
+A correction factor is determined from both methods described, which is multiplied by the number of microorganisms from the routine bioburden determinations to give an estimate of the actual microbial load.

 Validation must be carried out at fixed intervals in accordance with DIN EN ISO 11737-1.
 The scope is determined by means of a risk assessment.

-This may mean that a theoretical consideration is sufficient.
-Changes to the product, product groups or manufacturing processes must be checked and evaluated.
+This may mean that a theoretical analysis is sufficient.
+Changes to the product, the product groups or the manufacturing processes must be checked and evaluated.

-This test for the detection of the neutralization of inhibitory or generally antimicrobial properties demonstrates the validity of the method and performance of the routinely determined bioburden.
+This test for the detection of neutralisation of inhibitory, or generally antimicrobial properties, demonstrates the validity of the method and performance of routinely determined bioburden.

-If the product can be negatively affected due to its physical or chemical properties, a system must be used to neutralize, remove or minimize the effect of any substances released.
+If the product can be adversely affected due to its physical or chemical properties, a system must be used to neutralise, remove or minimise the effect of any substances released.
 The effectiveness of such a system must be proven.

-Various microorganisms and incubation conditions are examined in order to obtain a meaningful result.
+Various microorganisms and incubation conditions are tested in order to arrive at a meaningful result.

 Guidelines:

-We will be happy to assist you with your questions about Bioburden at freigabe@gfps.de.
+We are happy to support you with your questions about Bioburden at accountmanagement@gfps.de.